 The sheer number of children whose education was completely disrupted for months on end is a global education emergency, she said in a statement.
 The repercussions could be felt in economies and societies for decades to come.

-UNICEF said the report used a globally representative analysis on the availability of home-based technology and tools needed for remote learning, such as access to television, radio and internet, and the availability of curricula delivered by the platforms.
+UNICEF said the report used a globally representative analysis of the availability of home-based technology and tools needed for remote learning, such as access to television, radio, and the internet, and the availability of curricula delivered by the platforms.

 Children in the poorest households and in rural areas were most affected.

 The youngest children are also most likely to miss out on remote learning during critical years, the report said, largely due to challenges and limitations to online learning for young children and lack of assets at home.